What is the story behind BanatMazin.com?

 Shining is a respected performer and instructor internationally recognized for her research and reconstructions of Egypt's traditional dance forms.

-She has committed to providing interesting and educational shows and seminars with over 17 years of personal investment in her craft including studying with artists and instructors from the Egypt and other MENAHT countries as often as possible.
+She has committed to providing interesting and educational shows and seminars with nearly two decades of personal investment in her craft including studying with artists and instructors from the Egypt and other MENAHT countries as often as possible.
 Her work has a strong emphasis on the historical and cultural aspects of Egyptian dances as elements which contribute depth and creativity to their presentation.

 In June 2021 she moved to Egypt to expand her understanding of Egyptian culture and arts with a focus on social dance, ghawazee and awalim traditions.